 You’ve probably heard of Pro Tools before.
 In the past, it was the gold standard and many artists still feel that way today.
 While a lot of high profile artists may use Pro Tools, I don’t really feel it’s as good as other DAWs for home guitarists.

 I have tried Pro Tools in the past and I don’t recommend it.
 It feels clunky and like a remnant of the past.
 One of my students had a hard time with the iLok (a security device that unlocks the software) which meant she couldn’t even use the software.

 I recommend Studio One as your first choice for a DAW because it feels like it has been developed by guitarists rather than electronic music people.
 That’s important because the types of features you will want as a guitarist won’t appeal to somebody wanting to produce electronic music.
 It’s why I generally don’t recommend Ableton Live for guitarists because it was designed for DJs.

 I switched to Studio One as my main DAW after many years using Cakewalk Sonar and it’s been fantastic.
 In my opinion, it’s one of the easiest DAWs to learn.
 If you feel overwhelmed when you see screenshots or videos of different DAWs in action, Studio One is quite easy to get the hang of.
 I also love the ‘scratch pads’ which is an easy way to experiment with different riffs or rearranging a song.

-If you buy Studio One, I don’t recommend either the Prime or Artist versions.
-These are Lite versions that cuts out the most important feature – third-party plugins.
+If you buy Studio One, I don’t recommend either the Prime version.
+This is a Lite version that cuts out the most important feature – third-party plugins.
 It might look like a great way to save money, but it’s not worth it for most guitarists.
 Make sure you get the Artist or Professional version (depending on what extra features and bundled plugins you want) and get version 5 (or higher if you read this in the future).